Submit Article

 What Was the Outcome?

-The High Court dismissed the Prosecution’s appeal and allowed the accused’s appeal in part.
-The aggregate sentence of 33 months’ imprisonment imposed by the District Judge was reduced to 27 months’ imprisonment.
+The High Court dismissed the Prosecution's appeal and allowed the offender's appeal in part.
+The court reduced the aggregate sentence from 33 months' imprisonment to 27 months' imprisonment, finding that the District Judge had placed no weight on the offender's mental conditions in determining the sentence.

 Why Does This Case Matter?